 She likes to snuggle up with the rest of the babies.
-I watch these little kids and they really make me smile.
+I love to watch all these little kids, they really make me smile.
 They like to lay out in the sun and they like to lay so they are touching each other.
 One will go and lay in the middle of the bunch and wiggle their way in until they are comfortable.

 This is how a bum bar works:

 I made mine, but they can be purchased also.
 My bum bar bucket can be used for a lamb or goat.
 I also have a bigger one that is for six lambs or goats.
 I like the bigger one better because it has a gamma lid on it that is easier to take the lid off to fill.
-I like the bum bars with lids on them to keep the bugs out and to keep them from spilling.
+I like the bum bars with lids on them to keep the bugs out and to keep them from spilling the milk.

 For the home-made one:

-My big one I used a 5 gallon bucket with the gamma lid.
-The one I am using now is just a small bucket with a lid.
+The big one I used a 5-gallon bucket with the gamma lid.
+The one I am using now is just a small honey bucket with a lid.
 I drilled a hole in it with the electric drill.
-Drill the hole half way up the bucket.
-If you put it to close to the bottom the milk will leak out of it so go at least half way.
-If you are going to fill it up more then drill the hole closer to the top.
+Drill the hole halfway up the bucket, make sure it is the right size for the nipple to snap in.